Health supplements are made from the black currant plant using its:

-There is not enough evidence to prove that black currant helps with female-related symptoms or for any of these other health-related problems.
+There is not enough evidence to prove that black currant helps with menstruation-related symptoms or these other health conditions.

 Optimal doses of black currant have not been set for any condition.
 Quality and active ingredients in supplements may vary widely from maker to maker.
 This makes it hard to set a standard dose.